abinabrahamanchery/salesific-crm/docs/developer/index.md

 # Developer Guide

-You need to sign in to the [contributor license agreement](cla.md) before you contribute to Salesific CRM.
+You need to sign the [contributor license agreement](cla.md) before you contribute to Salesific CRM.
 Salesific CRM is licensed under GNU/GPLv3 license.
 Please refer to the file contributing.md on the root directory.

 # Internationalization